iftah-og/DripRog/docs/HARDWARE.md

 ### USB drive

 Recordings are written continuously, so drive quality matters.
-A slow or flaky drive can cause dropouts or stalls, so a high-quality drive is recommended.
+A slow or flaky drive can cause dropouts or stalls, so a high-quality drive is recommended.The USB drive must be formatted as **FAT32** before use.
 Tested and working well:

 - **Samsung FIT Plus**
 - **SanDisk Ultra Fit**

-Both are compact, fast, and reliable for long recordings, and are formatted as **FAT32**.
+Both are compact, fast, and reliable for long recordings **FAT32**.

 ### Why the Pi 3A+